Comparison Techniques for Competing Brownian Particles: Proofs of Theorems and

 Then it suffcies to show the theorem for $t \le \rho_1$.
-Indeed, suppose that we prove this, then we can use the memoryless property for Skorohod problems and prove this for $\rho_1 \le t \le \rho_2$, then for $\rho_2 \le t \le \rho_3$, etc. Extending the result from $[0, \rho_1]$ to $[0, T]$ requires reasoning analogous to the argument in proof of Lemma~\eqref{spanning}.
+Indeed, suppose that we prove this, then we can use the memoryless property for Skorohod problems and prove this for $\rho_1 \le t \le \rho_2$, then for $\rho_2 \le t \le \rho_3$, etc. Extending the result from $[0, \rho_1]$ to $[0, T]$ requires reasoning analogous to the argument in proof of Lemma~\ref{spanning}.
 On $[0, \rho_1]$, we know explicit expressions for $Z$, $\ol{Z}$, $L$ and $\ol{L}$ from Lemma~\ref{explicitSkorohod}.
 Let $I(t)$ be the set-valued function defined in Lemma~\ref{explicitSkorohod}, and $\ol{I}(t)$ be the same function for $\ol{X}$ instead of $X$.
 Consider the following cases.

 {\it Case 1.} $0 \le \al \le \ol{\al}$.
 Then $Z(t) \equiv X(t)$, $\ol{Z}(t) \equiv \ol{X}(t)$, $L(t) \equiv \ol{L}(t) \equiv 0$, and the statement is obvious.